-Museum Exhibits NYC: Eastern Art
+Museum Exhibits NYC: Himalayan Art

 Chelsea’s Rubin Museum of Art has a mission of presenting and preserving Himalayan art.
 You can get an overview in current exhibition Gateway to Himalayan Art, which introduces visitors to the main forms, concepts, meanings, and traditions of Himalayan art in the Rubin collection.
 The newest addition here is an interactive space, The Mandala Lab, which is oriented around five immersive experiences, drawing on film, scent, sound, and a sculpture that invites collective breathing.
+Through June 4th, 2023.

 Museum Exhibits NYC: Modern Native American